 3. Be patient

 Social media platforms have been around for a while, and people have been using them far longer than you can imagine.
 It’s obvious you want to taste sweet success all at once, but in fact, this process is quite time-consuming and gradual.
-Patience and calmness are your the most faithful friends for now.
+Patience and calmness are your most faithful friends for now.
 Continue sharing engaging content and don’t torment yourself with self doubts.
 Remember no great things are done in a short time.

 4. Your website is a trust factor